Actlysis/Daily-Grind/README.md

 # Solidity Jottings

 I use [Joplin](https://joplinapp.org/) to keep my daily jottings.
-Everything here is straight from my notes — before I push, I run it through ChatGPT to check for mistakes.
-If I mess something up, I learn from it and update the notes right away.
+Kindly download Joplin to view my document in its best format.

+📓 **What’s inside?**
+- Raw notes from my Solidity journey
+- Both **wins and losses** — and how I conquered them
+- Straight from my personal learning process, not polished tutorials

+💡 **Why this repo?**
+This is a living log of my grind.
+I document everything I understood, struggled with, and overcame — step by step.

+---

-If you find this repo useful, a ⭐ would mean a lot!
+⭐ If you find this repo useful, a star would mean a lot!